microsoft/BotBuilder-V3/en-us/9000 Bot Framework Resources/bot-framework-technical-faq.md

 ### Ensure that all dialogs are serializable.

 This can be as simple as using the [Serializable] attribute on your IDialog implementations.
 But beware that anonymous method closures are not serializable if they reference their outside environment to capture variables.
+We also support a reflection-based serialization surrogate to help serialize types not marked as serializable.

 ## What is the model for how user messages relate to HTTPS method calls?